August 23, 2014 § 30 Comments

 Liberalism though doesn’t have an expiration date or an inherently limited lifespan.

 Rule by particular men is inherently more resistant to tyranny than more abstracted or formalized systems of government for a whole variety of reasons.
-One of them is that nature insures that a bad ruler is only around for a matter of decades.
+One of them is that nature ensures that a bad ruler is only around for a matter of decades.

 But bad ideology can last indefinitely.
 Rule by demons has no expiration date.